xavier7179/nautilus/README.md

 There are a couple of things this configuration is based on:

-- iTerm terminal
+- iTerm2 terminal
-- Nerd font (I have font-hack-nerd-font on brew)
+- Nerd font: `brew install font-meslo-lg-nerd-font` and the select Meslo LGS Nerd Font Mono on iTerm2 profile
 - brew install ripgrep
 - brew install rg